johnbamberg/johnbamberg.github.io/publications.md

 70. On Bruen chains,
 Finite Fields and their Applications 99 (2024), Paper No. 102491,
 with Jesse Lansdown and Geertrui Van de Voorde. [doi](https://doi.org/10.1016/j.ffa.2024.102491)
+71. New 2-closed groups that are not automorphism groups of digraphs,
+Algebraic Combinatorics 7 (2024), no. 6, pp. 1793-1811.
+with Michael Giudici and Jacob Smith. [doi](https://doi.org/10.5802/alco.392)

 ## Books